IBM/db2sock-ibmi/README.md

 ##Note:
 All make files have been converted to gcc compiles.

-In switching to gcc, you have to edit PASE header.
+In switching to gcc, you have to edit PASE header to force gcc align quadword.
+If you miss this edit header step, all will compile, but NOTHING will run.

 ```
 /usr/include/as400_types.h: